nusneuromorphic/nusneuromorphic.github.io/dataset/index.md

 The dataset is divided by event and RGB data recorded by the Inivation DAVIS240C camera and the ZED Stereo camera, respectively.

 The event data is composed of binary files.
+Additionally, AEDAT4 files are also provided.

-To read them, the MATLAB AER Vision Functions are needed [https://github.com/gorchard/Matlab_AER_vision_functions](https://github.com/gorchard/Matlab_AER_vision_functions).
+To read the binary files, the MATLAB AER Vision Functions are needed [https://github.com/gorchard/Matlab_AER_vision_functions](https://github.com/gorchard/Matlab_AER_vision_functions).

 <ul>